 National Canoe Day

-National Canoe Day is a holiday that’s observed annually on June 26th and allows both canoe fans and the sellers of canoes to celebrate this remarkable water vessel.
-The typical canoe is lightweight, pointed on both ends, and open on the top so the person propelling it can sit in it.
+National Canoe Day is a holiday observed annually on June 26th that allows both canoe enthusiasts and canoe sellers to celebrate this remarkable water vessel.
+The typical canoe is lightweight, pointed at both ends, and open on top, so the person propelling it can sit inside.

-This bot is propelled by at least 1 person facing the direction of travel and using a single-bladed paddle to push the canoe through the water.
+This boat is propelled by at least one person facing the direction of travel and using a single-bladed paddle to push the canoe through the water.
 Although most people who canoe do so as a hobby, this vessel has actually been an important one for humans for thousands of years.

 And that’s why many people are going to take time out of their busy schedules to celebrate this holiday.
 Perhaps you’re one of them?

-Humans have been fashioning crude boats out of reeds and hallowed out logs for thousands of years.
-These primitive boats allowed humans to reach areas of land that they couldn’t ordinarily reach over land.
+Humans have been fashioning crude boats out of reeds and hollowed-out logs for thousands of years.
+These primitive boats allowed humans to reach areas of land that they couldn’t ordinarily reach by land.

 This holiday was created by people who had a deep passion for canoeing as a hobby and a deep interest in the history of the canoe.
 It’s observed on June 26th because this is when a group of voyageurs left Montreal during the 17th century to travel to the interior of North America to engage in the fur trade.